 One of the eight restaurants located in Plaza Espana.
-This is the oldest still running restaurant in the new world started by a wooden legged pirate.
-Sir Francis Drake ate here back in the 1586 and you can to.
+This is the oldest still running restaurant in the new world.
+Sir Francis Drake ate here back in the 1586 while he was pillaging the country and you can to.

 Established in 1511 to protect the Spanish crown’s interest in the new world, this building in colonial times housed both the first courthouse in the new world & the management for Spain.
 Later it was used as the offices of the President of the Dominican Republic until 1947.